 I love where we live.
-Our little German town is the perfect location for travel, and our area in particular has some great things to brag about.
-Many towns in Germany have the many of the same amenities and is something I particularly love about Europe.
-In Germany there aren’t suburbs like in the US, but rather small towns that are compact enough to fit most of your needs within a short walk or bike ride.
+Our little German town is the perfect location for travel, and our area has some great things to brag about.
+Many towns in Germany have many of the same amenities and this is something I particularly love about Europe.
+In Germany, there aren’t suburbs like in the US, but rather small towns that are compact enough to fit most of your needs within a short walk or bike ride.

 Here are some of the things I love about our small German town and the lifestyle it brings:

 I can take off from my house and walk or bike to biergartens nearby in the forest.
 This is also great if you are biking and really need water or something to eat (be careful, you still need to bring cash to pay for that water).

 Throughout Germany, it’s common to have trails everywhere around you.
 All of the farm fields have public trails through them, and the forests have trails connecting to different towns.
 Germany and Germans in general love nature and it is a huge part of the lifestyle.
 I found this to be quite unique to Germany; every other European country I’ve visited does not have a trail system like this.